 The Best Supplements for Menopause Management

-Menopause brings a big bag of tricks that can make your life pretty miserable, and it can be difficult to manage the symptoms without turning to invasive therapies.
-Understandably, many women would rather make use of more natural therapies than artificial hormones.
+Menopause can make your life miserable, and it can be difficult to manage the symptoms without turning to invasive therapies.
+Many women would rather make use of more natural therapies.
 But what are the best supplements to take during menopause?

 So, when it comes to what supplements to take during menopause, soy is a great option.
 Soybeans — as well as their milk and curd — have estrogen-like effects in the body, which can help to counteract the natural decline in estrogen once you enter menopause.
 Some women find supplementing with soy is most helpful to ease hot flashes and night sweats.

 Although studies have returned conflicting results on the benefit of soy, experts do agree on one fact: food forms, like edamame and tofu, are better than refined powders or tablets.
 Moreover, consuming soy in its whole, natural form usually will not pose a health risk, even if it does not cure your menopause discomforts.

 As a soy derivative, this is one of the supplements to take during menopause.
 This compound has shown promising results in the treatment of weak bones — an important consideration, bearing in mind your osteoporosis risk skyrockets during menopause.
 Ipriflavone is thought to prevent the loss of bone strength and improve the effects of estrogen, which means it could even allow you to decrease your estrogen therapy (if you are on hormone replacement therapy).

 The benefit of taking Ipriflavone largely depends on how much calcium you take along with it.
 Taking 500 milligrams of calcium a day may not do much, but studies suggest that 1,000 milligrams of calcium can increase the effect of Ipriflavone.
 Although this supplement is likely safe for most women during menopause, it could bring some side effects like stomach pain, dizziness or diarrhea.